Skip to main content

 5.4 Your Machine's state changes to "CONFIGURING" and then to "ACTIVE."

-Congratulations!
-You're providing decentralized Compute orchestrated by NodeOps Network's Protocol on Arbitrum.
+Congratulations, you're providing decentralized Compute orchestrated by NodeOps Network's Protocol on Arbitrum.

 Troubleshooting